Current:

 Turbidity

 In the absence of freshwater, waves control nearshore turbidity.
-By eroding and transporting sediments from beach berms and seabeds (think rip currents), these turbid processes are essential to nearshore morphologic balances and also effectively become tracers of the cross-shore mixing they induce.
-While this process has been studied in sandy environments with a focus on recreational safety, wave mixing in rocky coasts has been severely under-studied and no published remote sensing studies exist in any environment.
+By eroding and transporting sediments from beach berms and seabeds, wave induced flows which are essential to nearshore chemical and geomorphologic balances, also become turbid-effectively becoming tracers of the cross-shore mixing they induce.
+While this process has been studied in sandy environments with a focus on recreational safety (rip currents), wave mixing in rocky coasts has been severely under-studied and no published remote sensing studies exist in any environment.

 Past work: